sourcegraph/go-langserver/README.md

   /**
    * lintTool decides which tool is used for linting documents.
 Supported: none and golint *
-   * Diagnostics must be enable for linting to work.
+   * Diagnostics must be enabled for linting to work.
    *
    * Defaults to none if not specified.
    */